calliope-project/calliope/docs/analysing.md

 Whatever software you prefer to use for data processing, either the NetCDF or CSV output options should provide a path to importing your Calliope results.

 !!! example
-    Refer to the [examples-and-tutorials][] section for a more practical look at how to analyse model results.
+    Refer to the [examples and tutorials section](examples/index.md) section for a more practical look at how to analyse model results.

 ## Accessing model data and results